-According to the Department of Veterans Affairs Statistics at a Glance, in 2014 there were 3.95 million veterans receiving Veteran Administration (VA) disability compensation in the United States.
-Any individual with a disability needs a home to accommodate their special needs so they can live safely and with independence, however it is not always that easy to find available or affordable, accessible housing.
+In addition, according to the Department of Veterans Affairs Statistics at a Glance, in 2014 there were 3.95 million veterans receiving Veteran Administration (VA) disability compensation in the United States.
+Any individual with a disability needs a home to accommodate their special needs so they can live safely and with independence; however, it is not always that easy to find available or affordable, accessible housing.

 There are a number of factors involved when rebuilding an existing home to make it accessible, including modifications, retrofitting, and affordability.
 And it is not always simply as easy as building a ramp or a more spacious wheelchair accessible master bathroom and/or bedroom.
 Wheelchair accessibility involves more than just adding a ramp and a roll-in shower stall.
 Many times the bathroom needs to be enlarged substantially.
 Some existing houses lend themselves to these adaptations, but others do not, especially in older homes with narrow doorways and hallways or smaller garages.

 One also needs to think about obstacles such as a garage that is too small for a lift-equipped van stairways, or even a step down into a sunken room become a tremendous challenge.
 And let’s not forget those inaccessible door handles, light switches, and in some cases lack of the ability to even access the backyard thanks to sliding door tracks, screen doors, or other obstacles.